-This report updates the progress of the Shark Research Plan based on Table 1 and Table 2 in Attachment H of the SC11 Summary Report and WCPFC-SC12-2016/EB-IP-16.
-The document outlines previously agreed work and potential new work for 2018.
-The 2018 work programme will be reviewed by an Informal Small Group at SC13 which will be tasked with reviewing the shark research plan; recommending any changes to project list; providing associated indicative budgets for each project.
+This report updates the progress of the Shark Research Plan based on Table 1 and Table 2 in Attachment I of the SC12 Summary Report and WCPFC-SC13-2017/EB-IP-09.
+The document outlines previously agreed work and potential new work for 2019.
+The 2019 work programme will be reviewed by an Informal Small Group (ISG) at SC14 which will be tasked with reviewing the shark research plan; recommending any changes to project list; and providing associated indicative budgets for each project.
+It is recommended that the ISG take into account the report from Project 78 (WCPFC-SC14-2018/EB-WP-XX) in particular Annex 4 of that report.